What Are Dental Implants?

 Are You a Candidate for Dental Implants?

-If you have missing teeth and prefer a replacement option that benefits your neighboring teeth, then dental implants are usually the best choice.
+Almost anyone can have a dental implant.
+If you have missing teeth and prefer a replacement option that benefits your neighbouring teeth, then dental implants are usually the best choice.
 Because they stand independently of your other teeth, there’s no need to alter or reshape healthy tooth enamel (such as when a bridge needs to be anchored in place.)
 Implants can also be used in pairs, for larger areas of bite reconstruction.